BC-SECURITY/Long-Live-The-Empire/Exercise 4 - Agent Chaining/Exercise 4.md

   <img width="467" alt="image" src="https://github.com/BC-SECURITY/Empire/assets/20302208/5001c5bb-0723-4664-bb8d-f2b579581aa8">
 </p>

 4. For this stager, there will be 2 different options that we will be setting.
-First select the Listener as `port_forward_pivot`.
+First, select the Listener as `port_forward_pivot`.

 <p align="center">
   <img width="235" alt="image" src="https://github.com/BC-SECURITY/Empire/assets/20302208/8b68a94b-5116-446c-bbbc-60970cc42669">